 It’s really not as fancy as everyone makes it out to be.
 It’s brown, overcrowded, and too commercial.
 And since it’s been hyped so much, it really disappointed me when I actually saw it.

 So this is my personal opinion.
 If you want to go to Ubud to get a yoga class in, that’s entirely your choice; it’s just not something I would invest time in.
 I’m happy to do some yoga by a beach somewhere instead.

 Where to Stay

 I stayed at a hostel called Griya Sugriwa, which was 10 mins walking to the city centre.
-The hostel itself was super comfy and clean, the staff really sweet.
+The hostel itself was super comfy and clean, the staff really sweet, they will help you out with things to do in Ubud as well.
 They have a free breakfast, but I never tried it because I just left way too early in the morning everyday!
 They also had a superfood cafe next door, and I got a 50% discount on lunch because I was staying with them.
 So basically, one amazingly delicious and filling superfood bowl cost me IDR 15000, which roughly converts to INR 75, or 1 Euro.
 Is that amazing, or what?!

 Accommodation in Bali is fairly cheap, and you’ll find Airbnb’s, hostels, even hotels at real cheap rates.
 Ubud, I found, is cheaper than Kuta or Seminyak or Canggu.
 Just try staying as close to the centre of the city as possible, because that’s where all the shopping, cafes and crowds are!

 Ubud can easily be a second home to me, and I’m pretty sure I’m going back there sometime soon.
-I hope you now have a fair idea of what you’d like to do when you’re there, and if you think there’s an experience I’ve missed out, or should definitely try the next time, drop a comment!
+I hope you now have a fair idea of what you’d like to do, and you will never run out of things to do in Ubud.
+If you think there’s an experience I’ve missed out, or should definitely try the next time, drop a comment!